jespergran98/prime-line-cover/README.md

 | `CITATION.cff` | Citation metadata in Citation File Format (CFF).
 Recognised automatically by GitHub, Zenodo, and Zotero. |
 | `old_solvers/` | Earlier milestone variants of the solver, preserved for reproducibility.
 Provided as-is; not actively maintained. |

-## Open Problems

-Three questions the sequence raises that remain unanswered:

-1. **Depth ceiling.** Maximum BnB depth across N = 1–1024 was 108, over 12,162 binary variables.
-Is there a structural theorem about prime collinearity that explains this ceiling, or does it degrade for larger N?
-2. **Collinearity density.** What is the expected number of heavy lines through (i, pᵢ) as i → ∞?
-Can Bateman–Horn-style heuristics handle the index–value coupling, or does it add structure not captured by standard prime-tuple models?
-3. **Convergence of f(N)/N.** Currently f(1024)/1024 ≈ 0.14.
-Does this ratio converge, and if so, to what?

 ## Contributing

 Bug reports and correctness challenges are welcome via [GitHub Issues](../../issues).